nuxt/website-v2/content/en/guides/examples/client-only-plugins.md

 ---
 title: Client Only Plugins
-description: In this example we show how to use a plugin with an external package - axios
+description: In this example we show how to use a plugin so that it is only available on the client side
 position: 64
 category: examples
 csb_link: https://codesandbox.io/embed/github/nuxt-academy/guides-examples/tree/master/04_directory_structure/12_plugins_client